morepath/morepath/doc/design.rst

 It should be possible to associate routes with specific models in the application, not just to the root.
-This way models with sub-paths to sub-components can be made available as reuable components; an example of this could be a container.
+This way models with sub-paths to sub-components can be made available as reusable components; an example of this could be a container.
 If the model is published, its sub-components are then exposed as well.